openworm/openwormbrowser-ios/README.md

 ___

-### Simple usage:
+### Simple usage
+0. Verify that the Xcode command-line tools are installed by running `xcodebuild -version`
-1. Clone repository
+1. Clone this repository
-2. Open OpenWorm.xcworkspace
+2. Run `pod install` to fetch CocoaPods dependencies
+3. Open `OpenWorm.xcworkspace` in Xcode on macOS
-3. Build
+4. Build and run

+Building requires a Mac with Xcode and the CocoaPods tool (>=1.16).
+On Linux or other environments without Xcode the project cannot be compiled.

 **Appledoc required to generate documentation** [http://gentlebytes.com/appledoc/](http://gentlebytes.com/appledoc/)